elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/services/traverse-city-web-design.md

 design_firms:
 - title: Lake Effect Digital
   logo: "/images/companies/le-digital.png"
-  description: Call it data-driven, human-centric creative.
+  Description: Call it data-driven, human-centric creative.
 On the surface it might
     look like branding, a website, digital marketing, social media and content strategy, or SEO and analytics.
 But whatever we create, it won't simply be some brilliant ad copy or fancy logomark that exists in a vacuum.
 It will be a shared experience